-If you omit the ERASE directive, the default erase character is the double quotation mark ("), which is 2428 The only two characters normally recommended as the erase character are (") and backspace.
+If you omit the ERASE directive, the default erase character is the double quotation mark ("), which is $242_8$ .
+The only two characters normally recommended as the erase character are (") and backspace.
 Use ERASE 210 to set the erase character to the BACKSPACE key.

-At Rev. 21.0, the ERASE and KILL directives take effect upon being processed (rather than later in the startup), with the following results:
+The ERASE and KILL directives take effect upon being processed (rather than later in the startup), with the following results:

-- If the SYSNAM directive is omitted from the configuration file, the operator may use the specified ERASE and KILL characters to correct errors when answering the "Enter system name" prompt. - If the SYSNAM directive is present, but PRIMOS prompts the operator because SYSNAM does not have a valid argument, the specified erase and kill characters are in effect only if the ERASE and KILL directives come before the SYSNAM directive in the configuration file. - In the unlikely event that an ERASE or KILL character is used in a later directive in the configuration file, it erases or kills on that line in the file.
+- If the SYSNAM directive is omitted from the configuration file, the operator may use the specified erase and kill characters to correct errors when answering the "Enter system name" prompt. - If the SYSNAM directive is present, but PRIMOS prompts the operator because SYSNAM does not have a valid argument, the specified erase and kill characters are in effect only if the ERASE and KILL directives come before the SYSNAM directive in the configuration file. - In the unlikely event that an erase or kill character is used in a later directive in the configuration file, it erases or kills on that line in the file.
 For example, the following directives would result in a system name of SY3, rather than SYS#3.